 Don’t just assume that what worked last year—or five years ago—is going to work in 2023.
 Marketing agencies can provide data and insight into channels and strategies that push you outside your comfort zone.
 Therefore, you can learn and grow beyond where you are today.

 Your budgets are approved.
 Now what?

-You've gone through the harrowing process of getting the right stakeholders to approve the right budgets.
+You've gone through the harrowing process of getting the right stakeholders to approve your budget requests.
 You've got a pocket full of dollars.
 And you're ready to go out and start buying.
 So, where do you begin?
-Below, we highlight some best practices that can help optimize your chances of success.
+Below, we highlight some best practices that can help improve your chances of success.

 1. Stay focused on your goals.